 Give yourself ample amount of time to prepare your essay.
 It might take you weeks or even months to shape it into a great paper.
 Give yourself at least 8 weeks to prepare your submission.

-4. How should I start writing my essay?
+6. What preparation should I do before writing my college essay?

-7. Should I get someone to read my essay before I submit?
+7. Should I get someone to read my college essay before I submit?

 It might be a good idea for someone to review your essay.
 Do not let too many people read it, as too many reviews could make your essay into a melting pot of ideas and opinions.
 Ideally, your reader is someone you trust and who can provide you with honest feedback on the content and grammar of your essay.

-8. How do I make my essay stand out?
+8. How do I make my college essay stand out?